GitHub

 {{/partial}}

 Notice: there is no explicit BEGIN/COMMIT.
-If an error occurs before the #redirect, PageQL aborts the whole request and rolls back the delete.
+If an error occurs during the partial, PageQL aborts the whole request and rolls back the delete.

 This highlights one of PageQL's key features - all data-modifying operations within a single request are automatically wrapped in a transaction.
 This ensures that your database remains in a consistent state even if an error occurs during processing.